Allen-Synthesis/EuroPi/README.md

 * I²C expansion header on the rear for extra sensors or outputs

 ## Documentation
-**Hardware**: Details of the hardware can be found at [hardware README](hardware/EuroPi/README.md).
+**Hardware**: Details of the hardware can be found at [hardware README](hardware/README.md).

 **Software**: Before using any of the software, follow the instructions in [programming_instructions.md](software/programming_instructions.md) to set up and calibrate your module.
-A list of user contributed scripts and their usage can be found in [contrib/README.md](software/contrib/README.md).
+A list of user contributed scripts (along with descriptions for their usage) can be found in [contrib/README.md](software/contrib/README.md).

-The EuroPi firmware API documentation can be found at https://allen-synthesis.github.io/EuroPi/.
-This documentation will explain all of the available features of the EuroPi firmware API.
-It also includes some examples of how to use various features of the firmware as well as [interesting_things.md](software/interesting_things.md).
+The EuroPi firmware allows you to interact with the hardware easily using code written in MicroPython.
+You can read the full list of available functions in the [EuroPi API Documentation](https://allen-synthesis.github.io/EuroPi/), which also includes some examples of some of those functions can be used.
+Some of the less obvious but potentially useful functions are also explained in more depth in [interesting_things.md](software/interesting_things.md).

-If you would like to extend any of the features of the EuroPi software, you can view the firmware source code at [europi.py](software/firmware/europi.py).
+If you would like to extend any of the features of the EuroPi software, you can view the firmware source code at [europi.py](software/firmware/europi.py), and make contributions of your own after reading the [contribution guidelines](contributing.md).

 ## Issues
 If you find any bugs, either in the software, the hardware, or the documentation, please create an Issue by clicking the 'Issue' tab along the top.